Professional wrestling double-team maneuvers: Aided moves

 These moves involve one wrestler actually performing the move to an opponent.
 An ally of the attacker will do something to make the move more effective.
 For example, a wrestler could perform a DDT on an opponent.
 However, an ally could lift the opponent' feet off the ground first, making it an Aided DDT, a much more effective variation of the move.

 Aided brainbuster

 An aided brainbuster sees one wrestler help another wrestler perform a brainbuster, usually by putting their own weight behind the move to increase its impact.

 Aided Butterfly DDT

-This finisher is used by NJPW and Bullet Club Tag Team Guerrillas of Destiny.
-In this move Tanga Loa has an opponent lifted up in a wheelbarrow hold, while Tama Tonga executes a Double-Arm DDT on the opponent.
+This move is best known as being the finisher used by NJPW tag team and Bullet Club members Guerrillas of Destiny.
+In this move, Tanga Loa has an opponent lifted up in a wheelbarrow hold, while Tama Tonga executes a Double-Arm DDT on the opponent.

+Aided full nelson facebuster

+This move is used by WWE Tag Team Awesome Truth as their finisher by name Truth Crushing Finale (TCF).
+In this move, The Miz an R-Truth execute their respective finishers, the Skull Crushing Finale (a full nelson facebuster) and the Lil'Jimmy/Lie Detector (a Leaping flatliner) on their opponents at the same time to increase the velocity and effect of move.

 Aided leapfrog body guillotine

 This move sees an opponent with their upper body on the ropes and their feet on one of the attacking wrestler's shoulders, while the other wrestler charges at their partner, leapfrogging over them and straddling the opponent's lower back.
+This move was popularized by the World's Greatest Tag Team (Charlie Haas and Shelton Benjamin).